2series/2series/README.md

 ### Hi there 👋

-A Data Scientist who uses Machine Learning to train models and generate predictive insights to that end...with a twist...
+I'm a data scientist who uses Machine Learning to train models and generate predictive insights to that end...with a twist...

 <!--